ayavilevich/mqtt-win-exec/README.md

 ```

 This will run the Windows 'net' command several times as an Administrator to add and configure the new service.

+If you don't see the service appearing in the Windows Services screen, run uninstall and then install again from a command prompt running "as administrator".

 ## TODO